 Day Two – Little Kuitsche Creek to Chin Beach

-– 12 kilometres in about six hours; Lots of mud again, one delightful flat as a pancake section through forest, beach walking with tide pools, Sombrio Beach; three suspension bridges
+Lots of mud again, one delightful flat as a pancake section through forest, beach walking with tide pools, Sombrio Beach and three suspension bridges.
+The last 0.5 km to the campsite at Chin Beach was fantastic – as was Chin Beach.
+Camp high or you’ll be swimming at night.

-Day Three – Chin Beach to Bear Beach
+Day Three on the Juan de Fuca Trail – Chin Beach to Bear Beach

-– 12 kilometres in about 5.5 hours; about a dozen steep ups and downs to bypass creeks but far less mud; the most aerobic part of the trail; the least favourite day of most people because of all the climbing and descending
+Count on about a dozen steep ups and downs to bypass creeks but far less mud.
+The most aerobic part of the Juan de Fuca trail and the least favourite day of most people because of all the climbing and descending

 Day Four – Bear Beach to China Beach